 Cancellations for parties of 9 or less, made more than 14 days prior to the tour, receive a refund of the amount paid less a $20 Cancellation Fee PER PERSON.
 No refunds are given within 14 days of a tour.

 Cancellations for parties of 10+ and custom tours made more than 30 days prior to the tour, receive a refund of the amount paid less a $20 cancellation fee PER PERSON.
 No refunds are given within 30 days of a tour.

 Check-in is 15 minutes prior to the tour.
-Because we leave at pre-determined times, have to verify that waivers are signed before you board, there are likely other guests booked in your jeep, and your jeep may be scheduled for a tour following yours, it’s imperative that we keep to our departure schedule.
+Because we leave at pre-determined times, check in other guests, verify waivers are signed before boarding, and prepare for all tours going out for the day, it is imperative we keep to our departure schedule.
 If you fail to arrive at our office by the specified check-in time, your reservation will be canceled and your seats will be released without refund.
-We understand that you are on vacation, where time is a somewhat fluid concept, but there are no refunds, or re-scheduling options if you’re late or don’t show up for your tour, so please plan accordingly.
+We understand that you are on vacation where time is a somewhat fluid concept, but there are no refunds, or re-scheduling options if you’re late or don’t show up for your tour, so please plan accordingly.

 No. Although we operate our jeep tours year-round, we are primarily a seasonal business, like many in Colorado’s tourism industry.
 Therefore, our guides work on-demand, with no guarantees of steady employment.
 They are paid a nominal amount when a tour is booked but, like others in customer service positions (such as hairdressers or restaurant servers), they rely on gratuities as part of their income.
 If you are happy with the service your guide provides, please consider offering them a tip at the end of your tour.